rabbitmq/rabbitmq-public-umbrella/README.md

 ### Integration Tests

-To run only integration tests, make sure you have JDK 7+ and `ant` installed.
+Integration tests require that you have JDK 7+ and Maven 3.x installed.
-Then run a broker node in one shell with

-    cd deps/rabbit
-    make run-broker

-and run integration test suites with:
+To run all test suites with:

     cd deps/rabbitmq_java_client
-    ant test-functional

-to run all Java-based test suites (this will take some 15 minutes on a modern MBP), use

-    ant test-suite

-### Unit Tests

-    cd deps/rabbitmq_test
-    make unit
+    mvn verify

 ### Full Server Tests

 To run all server tests, use

-    cd deps/rabbitmq_test
+    cd deps/rabbit
-    make full
+    make tests

 Note that the above can take up to 45 minutes.